metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `allow_cross_scheme_redirect` (String) AllowCrossSchemeRedirect Allow internal redirect to follow a target URI with a different schemethan the value of x-forwarded-proto.SafeOnly allows same scheme redirect and safe cross scheme redirect, which means if the downstreamscheme is HTTPS, both HTTPS and HTTP redirect targets are allowed, but if the downstream schemeis HTTP, only HTTP redirect targets are allowed.
+- `allow_cross_scheme_redirect` (String) AllowCrossSchemeRedirect Allow internal redirect to follow a target URI with a different scheme than the value of x-forwarded-proto.
+SafeOnly allows same scheme redirect and safe cross scheme redirect, which means if the downstream scheme is HTTPS, both HTTPS and HTTP redirect targets are allowed, but if the downstream scheme is HTTP, only HTTP redirect targets are allowed.
-- `deny_repeated_route_redirect` (Boolean) If DenyRepeatedRouteRedirect is true, rejects redirect targets that are pointing to a route that hasbeen followed by a previous redirect from the current route.
+- `deny_repeated_route_redirect` (Boolean) If DenyRepeatedRouteRedirect is true, rejects redirect targets that are pointing to a route that has been followed by a previous redirect from the current route.
-- `max_internal_redirects` (Number) MaxInternalRedirects An internal redirect is not handled, unless the number of previous internalredirects that a downstream request has encountered is lower than this value.
+- `max_internal_redirects` (Number) MaxInternalRedirects An internal redirect is not handled, unless the number of previous internal redirects that a downstream request has encountered is lower than this value.
-- `redirect_response_codes` (List of String) RedirectResponseCodes If unspecified, only 302 will be treated as internal redirect.Only 301, 302, 303, 307 and 308 are valid values.
+- `redirect_response_codes` (List of String) RedirectResponseCodes If unspecified, only 302 will be treated as internal redirect.
+Only 301, 302, 303, 307 and 308 are valid values.

 <a id="nestedatt--spec--routes--ip_allow_policy"></a>